nicholasraphael/node-projects/README.md

 # node-projects
-A collection of node.js projects created while learning node.js and exress
+A collection of node.js projects created while learning javascript, node.js and exress